senzing-garage/sz-semantics/README.md

 # sz_semantics

+If you are beginning your journey with [Senzing], please start with [Senzing Quick Start guides].

+You are in the [Senzing Garage] where projects are "tinkered" on.
+Although this GitHub repository may help you understand an approach to using Senzing, it's not considered to be "production ready" and is not considered to be part of the Senzing product.
+Heck, it may not even be appropriate for your application of Senzing!

-Transform JSON output from the [Senzing SDK](https://senzing.com/docs/python/) for use with graph technologies, semantics, and downstream LLM integration.
+Transform JSON output from the [Senzing SDK] for use with graph technologies, semantics, and downstream LLM integration.

 ## Install

-This library uses [`poetry`](https://python-poetry.org/docs/) for
+This library uses [`poetry`] for demos:
-demos:

 ```bash
 poetry update